dreamcatcher-tech/network/website/nfas/Requests/01 Dreamcatcher.md

 #### Must

 1. Record all work that contributes to the funding, inception, development, production and adoption of an Innovation.
-1. Uniquely identify the author or entity who made that Contribution and maintain their rights and ownership of that Contribution.
+1. Uniquely identify the author or entity who made that Contribution and maintain their rights and ownership of that Contribution by issuing proof of ownership to the user who generated that contribution.

 #### Should

 1. Record Contributions in a raw form, to allow future re-assessment of their actual utility.
-1. Allow the results of that work to be incorporated into other Innovations while maintaining the rights of the owner to their share of the benefits that this re-use may bring.
+1. Allow the results of that work to be incorporated into other Innovations while maintaining the rights of the owner (not necessarily the author if the proof of ownership has been sold) to their share of the benefits that this re-use may bring.
 1. Allow for partial ownership or benefit from a Contribution between Users, e.g. for use where a Contract is in place that splits the benefit of work down between the author and another who funded that author to do the work.
+(Fractional ownership.)
-1. Allow for the transfer of part or all of a Contribution based on a pre-agreed Contract between Users.
+1. Allow for the transfer of part or all of a Contributions based on a pre-agreed Contract between Users.
+2. Record the use of the contribution of pre-existing solutions within new solutions, and honour the disperal based on the contract/license agreed for it's use.

 #### Could

 1. Allow the assessment of Contributors by reference to their previous Contributions of any form, e.g. by way of an assessment of Reputation, whether good or bad.
+2. Allow the assessment of contributions based on their utility, and allow the use of the terms of that assessment to be tied to contracts.
-1. Allow the recording of activity that is not yet tied to a particular Innovation, but which in retrospect may be adopted within an Innovation as a Contribution.
+3. Allow the recording of activity that is not yet tied to a particular Innovation, but which in retrospect may be adopted within an Innovation as a Contribution.
-1. Allow the recording of 'negative Contributions' - Contributions which have harmed the development of an Innovation or reduced the value of that Innovation.
+4. Allow the recording of 'negative Contributions' - Contributions which have harmed the development of an Innovation or reduced the value of that Innovation.

 #### Must not